t-kuester/games/README.md

 This one is actually quite good... as usual, it has a super-minimalistic UI, but it can read arbitrary Sokoban level files and keep a record of what level has been solved in how many moves.
-Also, it featurse some amount of "planning", not only for planning the path to a certain location, but also the "push-path" for moving a single crate to a new location.
+Also, it featurse some amount of "planning", not only for finding the path to a certain location, but also for planning the "push-path" for moving a single crate to a new location.
 This does not make the puzzles any easier, but it makes the game much less tedious to play and more fun.
 Also features basic undo and snapshot-taking.
+Levels are not included (didn't want to bother with copyright stuff), but plenty can be found on the web.

 Sudoku
 ------
-While this one only comes with 50 pre-generated puzzles (taken from a Project Euler problem concerned with Sudoku), it has some rather unique controls (as far as I know), in that the number that is entered in a cell is determined by the position where the mouse is pointed to in that cell: upper-left corresponds to one, upper-right to three, centre to five, and so on.
-Also allows the user to set marker-numbers (either manually or automatically), to check and to solve the current riddle.
+While this one only comes with 50 pre-generated puzzles (taken from a Project Euler problem concerned with Sudoku), it has some (as far as I know) rather unique controls, as the number that is entered in a cell is determined by the position where the mouse is pointed to in that cell: upper-left corresponds to one, upper-right to three, centre to five, and so on.
+Also allows the user to set marker-numbers (either manually or automatically), to check and to solve the current puzzle.